 Commencement activities.
 Each May, Mid-Atlantic Christian University students, faculty, and staff enjoy a series of events designed to celebrate the end of the academic year and honor those who are graduating.
-To express respect and support to those graduating, on-campus students and all off-campus students who live in or near Elizabeth City are expected to attend the Graduation Reception and Commencement.
+To express respect and support to those graduating, on-campus students and all off-campus students who live in or near Elizabeth City are expected to attend Commencement.